 I love using color.
 At art school I was told to ‘tone my colors down,' but now in my practice, the colors have come alive.
 My final works on paper are made by printing layers of solar plate etchings.
 My initial drawings are placed in the sun with a photopolymer plate and etched into the plate, washed out in water, dried in the sun and then inked and printed onto paper.
 It is quite a time-consuming process, but the results produced capture my drawings perfectly from the natural environment.

-People often ask about inspiration and where is comes from.
+People often ask about inspiration and where it comes from.
 I'd say you bring many parts of your life experience to your work.
 Much of mine is collected quite close to home, from my garden and around the coastal landscape of Lorne on Victoria’s picturesque Great Ocean Road in Southern Victoria, Australia.
-Both my husband and mother-in-law are the most talented gardeners.
+Both my husband and mother-inlaw are the most talented gardeners.
 One of my favorite specimens is the Banksia, a stunning Australian native flower with many different varieties, colors, and textures.
 I have many specimens in my collection, but still ask friends if they ever find anything, to let me know.
 Well, I received a small plastic container in my mailbox which contained a dead dragonfly.
 I posted a picture of the package on Facebook and said thank you for the gift left in my letterbox.

 As a child growing up in a busy musical family, my initial creative efforts were geared towards playing the guitar and singing, though I can recall having dreams of owning a gallery to display my art and pottery, it seemed to be a 'fly by the seat of your pants' idea because my artistic confidence was thrown into chaos at age 14.
 I had a fall while horse riding and broke my arm close to Christmas.
-I couldn't attend school except to collect my artwork and found my art teacher had thrown out all my class work for the year, I was so upset and my mother was livid...
+I couldn't attend school except to collect my artwork and found my art teacher had thrown out all my class work for the year.
+I was so upset and my mother was livid...
 Consequently, I began to devote more time to my musical vision.
 By the age of twenty I was traveling overseas and busked in London, the acoustics in the tube tunnels were terrific, and on returning to Australia, I recorded some original tracks with my two brothers.
 It was obvious to me even then, that I was heading in another direction.
 My love of art came once again to the fore and the music was 'put on the back burner.'

 I have been teaching for some years and enjoy working with both children and adults.
 When teaching children, I try to convince them that ‘nothing is a mistake,' all our work can say and express something.
 I love seeing the expression on students faces when they pull their first print.
 Just magic.

 Ever since I’ve made art I’ve been told my work would look fabulous on fabric.
 It has taken many years of investigating to determine how I would produce my range of homewares.
 It has been a transference of my art to various substrates such as wallpaper and cushions.
 My ethos of keeping my product range local and as organic as possible, is a challenge, however, it is worth the hard work to keep this ethos alive.